Skip to main content

 Are NFTs a good investment?

 Most NFTs have lost significant value since their peak.
-Like any collectible, value depends on desirability, scarcity, and utility.
-Buying NFTs as pure speculation is very risky.
-NFTs with genuine utility (gaming, memberships) may retain value better than purely speculative art NFTs.
+Like any collectible, value comes down to desirability, scarcity, and utility.
+Buying NFTs purely as speculation is very risky.
+NFTs with real utility—gaming items, memberships, access passes—tend to hold value better than purely speculative art.

 How are NFTs taxed?

-NFTs are taxed as property.
-Selling an NFT for more than you paid creates a capital gain.
-Minting an NFT for free and selling it creates ordinary income on the full sale price.
-The IRS may classify certain NFTs as collectibles, subject to a higher 28% long-term capital gains rate.
+They're taxed as property.
+Sell one for more than you paid and you have a capital gain.
+Mint one for free and sell it—that full sale price is ordinary income.
+The IRS may also classify certain NFTs as collectibles, which carry a higher 28% long-term capital gains rate.